Possession or Delivery of Drug Paraphernalia: Texas Health and Safety Code §481.125

 The drug paraphernalia charge is a common type of Class C citation prosecuted in municipal courts.
 However, the paraphernalia charge can be more severe depending on the particular circumstances.

 Have you been charged with Possession or Delivery of Drug Paraphernalia?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Health and Safety Code Section 481.125.
 The law was not amended in 2023.
 The law was most recently updated in 2021 by creating a defense to prosecution for this offense.